 Building a Library, Building a World

 When choosing the best books for our school libraries, there are a few things we can always keep in mind.
 (1) Not just any book will do.
-(2) We need to ask ourselves and our professional communities, What are characteristics of the best books?, and (3) What does the story in the book do directly for the emotional, social, racial, linguistic, and gender-equalizing needs of the children in our classes?
+(2) We need to ask ourselves and our professional communities, What are characteristics of the best books?, and (3) What does the story in the book do directly for the emotional, social, racial, linguistic, and gender-equity needs of the children in our classes?

 "If literature is a mirror that reflects human life, then all children who read or are read to need to see themselves reflected as part of humanity.
 If they are not, or if their reflections are distorted or ridiculous, there is the danger that they will absorb negative messages about themselves and people like them.
 Those who see only themselves or who are exposed to errors and misrepresentations are miseducated into a false sense of superiority, and the harm is doubly done (quoted in Harris 43)" (Russell, p.
 76).

 Accordingly, my mom, a long-time educator, principal, and child advocate who studied behavioral sciences, took three beliefs about teaching and learning very seriously.
 (1) The first was to live and work by the pledge, like doctors, to "do no harm" to school children.
 This isn't just a pledge to do no physical harm; it has as much to do with ensuring safe passage (and nurture when possible) for the emotional and intellectual gifts children bring with them each day to our classrooms and to our schools.
 (2) Mom also believed in the strength of four beautiful words which could help positively shape a child's identity: wise, kind, brave, and swift.
 The words are brilliantly brought to life in DuBose Heyward's book, The Country Bunny and the Little Gold Shoes (first published in 1939 and now, in 2014, celebrating 75 years!).
 The book is vividly illustrated by Majorie Flack.
 The book can be considered as having those four words as its focus, which describe the story's heroine: wise, kind, brave, swift.
 The Country Bunny must draw on all of those traits to overcome adversity, to continue to be a strong role model for her children, and to successfully complete her job.
 For a book first published in 1939, The Country Bunny is forward-thinking and illustrative of a single mother's professional and personal ambitions and the lengths to which she'll go to secure both.
-(3) Mom's third belief was "the best language for the best children".
+(3) Mom's third belief was "the best language for all children".
 This third point is significant when choosing books for young children.
 As opportunities for publication have become open to many hopeful writers and authors, often times stories we pick up at the bookstore are poorly written, use weak language, and rely on disjointed content or non-chronologies.
 A great many of these books that I take particular issue with are based on popular children's television episodes and have more to do with brand marketing than with content and knowledge building.
 To push back against these types of books and the companies, like Scholastic, that encourage their use, become a language advocate and make sure the stories you choose for your classroom support equally strong semantic, syntactic, and phonemic coordination.

 As educators, we have an unprecedented opportunity while forming our classroom libraries (however large or small) and in helping to form our school libraries to identify books which tell the stories of characters who are wise, kind, brave, and swift.
 These characteristics are shared across many types of children's literatures with male and female protagonists of all ages and with characters who are brown, black, and white.
 Maybe the characters will amplify or rely on just one of the traits or all four traits at once.
 To choose books with characters who exhibit these traits and for teachers to develop student learning communities around reading these types of stories and to organize their classroom environments in a way that recognize and reward evidence of these traits in their own students' behaviors and interactions, can have lasting implications for affirming and legitimizing each child's contribution to school and community settings.